hardikbahri/notifications_microservice/README.md

 1. **Start Kafka**

-   To start Kafka, you need to run Zookeeper and Kafka servers:
+   To start Kafka, you need to run Zookeeper and Kafka servers in the Kafka folder:

    ```bash
    # Start Zookeeper